 With a light-filled atmosphere and emphasis on natural materials and soothing hues, Villas each feature two bedrooms spread across 375 square metres (4,036 square feet).
 Woven textile shutters can be opened to embrace the outdoors, and each Villa features a private onsen, kitchen and powder room

-Centred on Japan’s centuries-old onsen tradition, the 2,000-square-metre Aman Spa embraces the theme of water.
+Centered on Japan’s centuries-old onsen tradition, the 2,000-square-metre Aman Spa embraces the theme of water.
 Designed around a large onsen and its natural mineral-rich waters, the Spa also features two private onsen pavilions, a watsu pool, four treatment suites and a fitness centre.
 The restaurant, serving Japanese cuisine, will celebrate the area’s gourmet heritage of Miketsukuni (land of Imperial provisions), as it was once known as the breadbasket of the ancient Imperial Court.

 In addition to exceptional nearby facilities that include an 18-hole championship golf course, Amanemu will offer bespoke Aman Journeys, seeking out the cultural nuances and finest experiences of the region, such as the UNESCO-protected pilgrimage routes of Kumano Kodō and Ise-Jingū, Japan’s most sacred Shintō shrine.